 Don’t judge these books—or their authors—too harshly, however.

 Step 1 – Think of something you know to be true about managing – that managers need to be able to do in order to be effective.

 You don’t actually have to be a manager yourself.
-Just think of something you know managers need to do, and do well, in order to be considered ‘good’.
-Here’s one I came up with:
+Just come up with of something you know managers have to do, and do well, in order to succeed.
+Here’s one I thought of:

 McGill University’s Cleghorn Professor of Management Studies Henry Mintzberg would seem to agree.
-In Managing (2009), he explains: “If managing is about getting things done, then managers have to be decisive…’ In fact, so critical is this one skill thought to be that many would prefer a manager to make an ill-informed, or otherwise bad decision, as opposed to no decision at all.
+In Managing (2009), he explains: “If managing is about getting things done, then managers have to be decisive…” In fact, so critical is this one skill thought to be that many would prefer a manager who makes an ill-informed, or otherwise bad decision, as opposed to no decision at all.

-Step 2 – Now think of another management ‘principle’ just as important as the first, but which obviously contradicts it.
+Step 2 – Think of another principle just as critical, but which obviously contradicts your first.

-This step may take you a little longer, so be patient.
-Again, focus on things managers need to do to be effective.
-In my case, I eventually realized the contradictory principle was:
+This may take you a little longer.
+But again, focus on things managers need to do to be effective.
+In my case, I realized the paradoxical counterpart to my first principle is:

-To do otherwise—that is, to assign a task to someone, but then insist that each and every decision necessary in carrying it out be approved by the delegating manager—cannot truly be considered delegation.
-As Mintzberg explains: ‘In delegating, a manager identifies the need to get something done, but leaves the deciding [my emphasis] and doing to someone else.’
+To do otherwise—that is, to assign a task to someone, and yet insist each and every decision necessary in carrying it out be approved by the delegating manager—cannot truly be considered delegation.
+As Mintzberg explains:

 And so this is contradiction.